Pennsylvania Roads - US 11/15

 NB signs but taken SB in dim light, so you're lucky you can see anything at all.

 The actual exit is not on the freeway at all.
 It's after the freeway ends and traffic is dumped onto the surface alignment northbound.
 Because there is no southbound ramp and never will be, traffic has to use a jughandle at 9th St. to turn around and head back south on US 11/15 to the beginning of US 522.
 This condition may or may not be corrected when the freeway is extended, but would require ramp reconstruction.
+I'm amused that a damaged error shield resulted in a patch with the correct font.

 The beginning of US 522 SB from US 11/15 southbound, courtesy Doug Kerr and replaced now.
 The signs are patched together because the Selinsgrove Bypass is a stub to the north (right).
 If I-83 were ever extended, the most likely route would come up US 15's many piecemeal freeway segments, a couple of which include US 11.

 Northbound at the Selinsgrove Bypass stub, twin concrete roadways of some length, then down the exit ramp with views of the would-be NB onramp next to it.
 These are active stubs, due to be continued as a freeway up to meet US 15 north of town.
 Because US 11 splits from 15 south of the proposed freeway tie-in, it will continue to exit the freeway at the end of US 522 and multiplex with proposed US 15 Business.
+I kept a couple of older photos (red markers) interspersed with the newer (correct yellow ones).

 Looking back up the NB onramp.